Chamber structure of modular curves $X_{1}(N)$

 \subsection{Description of the chambers}

-Since the walls-and-chambers structure is $GL^{+}(2,\mathbb{R})$-invariant, we will work with projectivized strata $\mathbb{P}\mathcal{H}(a,-a)$.
+Since the walls-and-chambers structure is $GL^{+}(2,\mathbb{R})$-invariant, we will work with projectivized strata $\mathbb{P}\mathcal{H}(a,-a)$ which are the quotients of strata $\mathcal{H}(a,-a)$ by the action of $\mathbb{C}^{*}$.
 For each type of chamber we will choose a suitable normalization.
 Building from that, we will be able to provide a parametrization of each chamber and to figure out their shape.
 Finally, chambers of the same type will be distinguished by a system of combinatorial invariants.

 \begin{prop} In chambers of "cylinder" type of $\mathbb{P}\mathcal{H}(a,-a)$, we normalize the length and the direction of the two saddle connections that bound the core.
-Flat surfaces are characterized by two invariants: (i) A partition of $a$ as a sum of two nonzero integers.
+Flat surfaces are characterized by two invariants: (i) A bipartition of $a$ as a sum of two nonzero integers.
 It corresponds to the repartition of a total angle of $2a\pi$ between the two sectors of the domain of the pole.
 This discrete invariant distinguish the different chambers of the same type in the stratum. (ii) The shape of the cylinder.
-The flat surfaces of the chamber are thus parametrized by $\mathbb{H}/\mathbb{Z}$.
-Consequently, every such chamber is an open $GL^{+}(2,\mathbb{R})$-orbit.
+The flat surfaces in the chamber are parametrized by $\mathbb{H}/\mathbb{Z}$.
+Consequently, every such chamber is the image of $GL^{+}(2,\mathbb{R})$ under projection.
 In the boundary of such chambers, the cylinder degenerates and the core becomes a pair of saddle connections.
 Flat surfaces of the boundary are parametrized by the real ratio between their lengths.
 These chambers are topological disks with a unique boundary component.
-They have a cusp in their interior (corresponding to the case of an infinitely tight cylinder) and a cusp in their boundary (if one saddle connections of the core shrinks).
-There is a chamber of "cylinder type" for every integer unordered partition $a=k+k'$ where $k,k'>0$.
-The chamber corresponding to the partition $a=k+k'$ belongs to the connected component where the rotation number of surfaces is $gcd(k,a)$. \end{prop}
+They have a cusp in their interior (corresponding to the case of an infinitely thin cylinder) and a cusp in their boundary (if one saddle connection in the core shrinks).
+There is a chamber of "cylinder type" for every integer unordered bipartition $a=k+k'$ where $k,k'>0$.
+The chamber corresponding to the bipartition $a=k+k'$ belongs to the connected component where the rotation number of surfaces is $gcd(k,a)$. \end{prop}